 One tradeoff of ceramic plates is that they are unlikely to stop a bullet if they are hit more than once on the same spot.
 A 7.62 mm round, for example, can damage up to three inches of space on a ceramic plate.
 Because a ceramic plate breaks upon impact, the area that breaks is vulnerable to additional rounds in the same spot.
 There are circumstances depending on the ceramic capability and backing materials where it may still have the ability in close proximity to defeat multiple rounds.

 These days, ceramic plates are far lighter and stronger than previously manufactured versions because of the materials used to create them.
 Weighing between 4 to 8 pounds for a 10″ x 12″, ceramic plates may be lighter than steel, but heavier than Polyethylene.
 Still, given the same level of protection (for example, Level III), a ceramic plate will likely be thinner and less costly than a polyethylene plate.

 Here, Sensible Prepper Presents: Shooting Body Armor Level lll Plates.
 Testing both ceramic and AR500 steel panels with various rifle calibers using multiple hits and examining the results.

-HighCom offers a full line of military and law enforcement grade Level IIIA Special Threat, Level III, and Level IV plates.
+HighCom Armor offers a full line of military and law enforcement grade Special Threat, Level III, and Level IV plates.
 When considering the purchase of hard armor to go up against high-velocity rifle threats, consider HighCom’s Guardian series.
 Guardian armor is some of the best performing armor in its class and offers the military and law enforcement incredibly effective and affordable armor options.